Are you ready for some world-class scenery of mountain peaks, deep lakes, lush forests and photogenic coastlines?

 - Wanaka Lavender farm (enjoy a breathtaking walk through flower fields, from October to April)

-You obviously can’t do everything from the list because the time is limited, so you should choose according to your preferences and the season.
-I did the Mt.
+You obviously can’t do everything from the list because your time is limited, so you should choose according to your preferences and the season.
+I visited Mt.
 Aspiring National Park and it was amazing!
-Its terrain includes active glaciers, valleys with waterfalls and serene sceneries full of cows and sheep.
+Its terrain includes active glaciers, valleys with waterfalls and serene scenery full of cows and sheep.
 The Matukituki Valley inside the park is spectacular, but make sure your car is ready for it.
-There are some fords on the road and there is also no asphalt!
+There is some water to ford on the road and there is also no asphalt!

 Where to stay in Wanaka